MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- Reconstructing Training Data from Trained Neural Networks. [[paper]](https://arxiv.org/abs/2206.07758) [[code]](https://giladude1.github.io/reconstruction/)
+  - Niv Haim, Gal Vardi, Gilad Yehudai, Ohad Shamir, Michal Irani.
+  - Key Word: Reconstruction Attacks.
+  - <details><summary>Digest</summary> We propose a novel reconstruction scheme that stems from recent theoretical results about the implicit bias in training neural networks with gradient-based methods.
+To the best of our knowledge, our results are the first to show that reconstructing a large portion of the actual training samples from a trained neural network classifier is generally possible.
+This has negative implications on privacy, as it can be used as an attack for revealing sensitive training data.
+We demonstrate our method for binary MLP classifiers on a few standard computer vision datasets.

 - A Survey on Gradient Inversion: Attacks, Defenses and Future Directions. [[paper]](https://arxiv.org/abs/2206.07284)
   - Rui Zhang, Song Guo, Junxiao Wang, Xin Xie, Dacheng Tao. *IJCAI 2022*
   - Key Word: Gradient Inversion Attacks and Defenses; Survey.